Th3ThirdMan/ProgAssignment-1/README.md

 * A run button runs the code.
 * It reveals a welcome message and a menu with choices from 0-5.
 * The choices request a user to calculate financial products and related costs: Hire Purchase, PCP, Monthly Costs, Projected Fuel Costs, and Car Type Recommendation.
+* When a number is selected, the logic assigned to that individual number requests a user to enter financial details.
-* There is also a choice to exit the program.
+* There is also a choice to exit the program with a goodbye message.

 Known bugs/problems:
 ====================

+* Oversight on entering a non-numerical entry to the menu portion.
+Required to write an if statement after the menu, if(!input.hasNextInt()) to see if a number was entered.
+* Entered input.close() within the last else block of the Invalid Choice output statement.
+The error was an IllegalStateException so this needed to be moved outside the loop, so it wouldn't close the original input (System.In) prematurely.
+* input.nextLine() required to clear the buffer post-choice entered after choice = input.NextInt().

 Extra Inclusions:
 ====================

-Formatting monetary outputs to two decimal places using String.format
+* Formatting monetary outputs to two decimal places using String.format
+* Installed Prettier for indentation purposes on VSC.

 Considerations:
 ====================

-Re-writing logic for a deposit amount that could exceed the cost.
+* Re-writing logic to prevent a deposit amount that could exceed the cost amount.

 Resources & References: